MyreMylar/pygame_gui/docs/source/theme_reference/theme_label.rst

 Misc
 -----

-UILabel has the following miscellaneous parameters in a 'misc' block:
+:class:`UILabel <.UILabel>` has the following miscellaneous parameters in a 'misc' block:

  - "**text_shadow**" - Set to "1" to enable, or "0" to disable a shadow/outline behind the text.
 Defaults to "0".
  - "**text_shadow_size**" - The increased size in pixels of the shadow/outline.
 Set to "0", "1" or "2", larger than that the effect breaks down and individual letters merge together.